pranvpv/UnclaimedRightsAnalysis/README.md

 ---

 ## Insights
 - Many unclaimed works are alternate versions (remix/live/cover) not properly linked to their main composition.
-- Metadata mismatches between ISRC and ISWC codes cause rights to remain unclaimed.
 - Even major label releases (USUG/USUM prefixes) can appear unclaimed, revealing data synchronization issues.
-- Regional releases (FR3Z, ITQ, CAHQJ prefixes) indicate international catalog fragmentation.
 - Some entries might be false positives due to automated tagging or duplicate data.

 ---